Folkor1/CI_PP5_GoldenCoin/README.md

   </details>

-8. As a user I can use coin ordering so that coins can be sorted by price, origin, condition, name and era.
+8. As a user I can use coin ordering so that coins can be sorted by price, origin, condition, name, and era.

   | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |